How to comfort someone with fibromyalgia? Fibromyalgia guide for male partners.

 - Learn about fibromyalgia.

-- Remind her, it’s ok to slow down.
+- Remind her, that it’s ok to slow down.

 - Go to her doctor’s appointments!